Dinamush/Dinamush/README.md

-# Samir Mohammed - Data Scientist and Writer
+# Samir Mohammed - Data Scientist and AI Engineer

 ## Summary
 Hi!
 I'm Samir, a data-driven professional with a passion for uncovering hidden insights in data.
 Currently studying Data Science, Machine Learning, and analytics, I approach problems methodically, creatively, and analytically.
 My expertise lies in building machine learning models to predict and classify, addressing real-world challenges by identifying crucial predictors and assessing the long-term impact of business decisions.